smxi :: script navigation and choices

 - GRAPHICS QUESTION

-- install-xorg-driver (for your card, if it's an intel/nvidia/ati)
+(NOTE: this is turned OFF if -G Gui option is used)- install-xorg-driver (for your card, if it's an intel/nvidia/ati)

 - debian-nvidia/fglrx - install Debian version of nvidia or fglrx driver.
 Nvidia + Debian Testing doesn't work presently.